 Network discovery is turned off and not turning on

-To enable Network discovery and clear the error message, follow these troubleshooting steps:
+If Network Discovery is not working, then to enable Network discovery and clear the error message, follow these troubleshooting steps:

 - Restart your computer.